nativescript-community/ui-chart/README.md

 * Same codebase for Android and iOS.
 Makes maintaining the library very easy.
 * Smaller apps size because there are no native libs or native frameworks to consume space.
 All done with the power of {N}

-The main goal was to prevent the need for marshalling all datasets.
+Originally, the main goal was to prevent the need for marshalling all datasets.
 This is extremelly heavy, costly and unnecessary!

 Demo samples manifest the power of 'ui-chart' plugin: